amd/aocl-data-analytics/doc/data-management.rst

 **Selections**

 In data stores, *selections* are defined by a label and a set of column and row indices.
-If any of the functions in :ref:`this subection <api_data_selection>` are called with a label that does not exist, a new selection is added to the store.
+If any of the functions in :ref:`this subsection <api_data_selection>` are called with a label that does not exist, a new selection is added to the store.
 Any number of selections can be defined at the same time in a given store.

 :cpp:func:`da_data_select_columns`, :cpp:func:`da_data_select_rows` and :cpp:func:`da_data_select_slice` can be used to add respectively a set of column and row indices to a given selection label while :cpp:func:`da_data_select_non_missing` will remove all row indices containing missing data from the selection.